 Day 4: Wilderness First Aid.
 We'll spend the day training in wilderness first aid and take our exam at the end.
 Wilderness first aid is based on extended care in the field and improvisation, which means it is much more advanced than standard first aid.
 Closing and packing wounds, setting joints, splinting, and much more are covered, sometimes improvised with wild/natural materials and even camping gear.
 This is very hands on and scenario based.

-Day 5: Tracking and primitive skills.
-Learn to track man and beast on this tracking training day.
-We'll also cover such primitive skills as trapping, foraging, and tool & container making
+Day 5: Trapping and primitive skills.
+Learn to primitive trapping methods such as deadfalls, snares, throwing clubs, and box traps.
+We'll also cover such primitive skills as foraging and tool making

 Day 7: Train and review the skills you've learned over the past 6 days as well as acquire in a new skill; stone knapping.
 You will train with world class stone knapper Gary Pickett and learn to form sharp points and razor like edges out of stone.
 Go caveman.

 Book now and pay later with PayPal Credit's easy terms.
 6+ months to repay, and zero interest on your purchase if paid in full within 6 months!
 Select PayPal at checkout, then select PayPal Credit.
 It's quick, simple, and convenient to use.

 Upon booking you will automatically receive a receipt.
 This receipt lists a web address To Our student information page. this page will allow you to quickly and easily download all of your course information.